AMWA-TV/bcp-003/security-proposal.md

 Implementations SHALL NOT use TLS 1.0 and 1.1, which are deprecated.

 TLS 1.3 is currently a proposed draft which is expected to be published during 2018.
 Once published use of TLS 1.3 will be best security practice, and this proposal will be updated.
-NMOS implementers are advised to prepare for it.
+Implementers are advised to prepare for it.

 Implementations SHALL NOT use SSL.
 Although the SSL protocol has previously been used to secure HTTP traffic, no version of SSL is now considered secure.

 ### TLS 1.2 Cipher Suites

 TLS allows several different cipher suites;
 interoperability requires the server and client to support at least one common suite, which needs to be sufficiently secure.

 This section applies to implementations using TLS 1.2.
 It will be updated when TLS 1.3 is published.